callstack/byorg-ai/docs/src/docs/core/tools.md

 });
 ```

-Tools are a great place to implement embedding for inserts or other RAG functionalities.
+Tools are an excellent place to implement embedding for inserts or other RAG (Retrieval-Augmented Generation) functionalities.

 Your tools might attach data from a specific source.
-In case you'd like to inform
-your users about the source of data, you can use `references` from context object.
+If you want to inform users about the data source, you can use `references` from the context object.
-We'll discuss that next.
+We’ll discuss that next.